stardog-union/stardog-blog/content/posts/2016-2017-repreview.md

   more code than he added, about 6,600 lines.
 Not bad for the CTO!

-These statistics don't include anything that was started in 2016 but hasn't yet been merged to `develop`, including outstanding branches on memory management, cluster, and core server rewrite.
+These statistics don't include anything that was started in 2016 but hasn't yet been merged, including outstanding branches on memory management, cluster, and core server rewrite.
 There's some chance they would move our total code for the year from positive to deficit, which we would clearly prefer.

-In other words, we increased the Stardog codebase by about **35,000* lines, most but not all of which is code.
-That includes some non-trivial highlights:
+In other words, we only increased the Stardog codebase by about **35,000** lines, most but not all of which is code.
+That includes some non-trivial
+highlights:

 * reduced memory usage
 * join-order optimizations and